-- (1) Introduction.
-Under ((the provisions of)) chapter ((82.22)) 82.21 RCW (referred to in this rule as the "law"), a hazardous substance tax ((was)) is imposed((, effective January 1, 1988,)) upon the wholesale value of certain substances and products, with specific credits and exemptions provided. ((This law is significantly changed, effective on March 1, 1989, because of Initiative 97 (I 97) which was passed by the voters in the November 8, 1988 general election.))
-The tax((, which is reimposed by I 97,)) is an excise tax upon the privilege of possessing hazardous substances or products in this state. ((It is imposed in addition to all other taxes of an excise or property tax nature and is not in lieu of any other such taxes.)) - (a) ((I 97, which will be referred to as chapter 2, Laws of 1989,)) Chapter 82.21 RCW defines certain specific substances as being hazardous and includes other substances by reference to federal legislation governing such things.
-It also provides authority to the director of the state department of ecology to designate by rule any other substance((s)) or product((s)) as hazardous ((which)) that could present a threat to human health or the environment. ((The department of ecology, by duly published rule, defines and enumerates hazardous substances and products and otherwise administers the provisions of the law relating to hazardous and toxic or dangerous materials, waste, disposal, cleanup, remedial actions, and monitoring.
-(See chapter 173-of the)) (Chapter 173-342 WAC.) - (b) ((Sections 8 through 12 of I 97 consist of the tax provisions relating to hazardous substances and products which are)) Chapter 82.21 RCW is administered exclusively under this ((section)) rule.
-The ((tax provisions)) law relates exclusively to the possession of hazardous substances and products.
-The ((tax provisions do)) law does not relate to waste, releases or spills of any materials, cleanup, compensation, or liability for such things, nor does tax liability under the law depend upon such factors.
-The incidence or privilege ((which)) that incurs tax liability is simply the possession of the hazardous substance or product, whether or not such possession actually causes any hazardous or dangerous circumstance. - (c) The hazardous substance tax is imposed upon any possession of a hazardous substance or product in this state by any person who is not expressly exempt of the tax.
+- WAC 458-20-252 Hazardous substance tax.
+(1) Introduction.
+Under chapter 82.21 RCW (referred to in this rule as the "law"), a hazardous substance tax is imposed upon the wholesale value of certain substances and products, with specific credits and exemptions provided.
+The tax is an excise tax upon the privilege of possessing hazardous substances or products in this state. - (a) Chapter 82.21 RCW defines certain specific substances as being hazardous and includes other substances by reference to federal legislation governing such things.
+It also provides authority to the director of the state department of ecology to designate by rule any other substance or product as hazardous that could present a threat to human health or the environment.
+(Chapter 173-342 WAC.) - (b) Chapter 82.21 RCW is administered exclusively under this rule.
+The law relates exclusively to the possession of hazardous substances and products.
+The law does not relate to waste, releases or spills of any materials, cleanup, compensation, or liability for such things, nor does tax liability under the law depend upon such factors.
+The incidence or privilege that incurs tax liability is simply the possession of the hazardous substance or product, whether or not such possession actually causes any hazardous or dangerous circumstance. - (c) The hazardous substance tax is imposed upon any possession of a hazardous substance or product in this state by any person who is not expressly exempt of the tax.
 However, it is the intent of the law that the economic burden of the tax should fall upon the first such possession in this state.
 Therefore, the law provides that if the tax has not been paid upon any hazardous substance or product the department of revenue may collect the tax from any person who has had possession.
 The amount of tax paid then constitutes a debt owed by the first person having had taxable possession to the person who pays the tax. - (2) Definitions.
-For purposes of this ((part)) rule the following $((terms\ will))$ definitions apply. - (a) "Tax" means the hazardous substance tax imposed under ((section 10 of I-97)) chapter 82.21 RCW.
+For purposes of this rule the following definitions apply. - (a) "Tax" means the hazardous substance tax imposed under chapter $82.21\ \text{RCW}$. - (b) "Hazardous substance" means: - (i) Any substance that, on March 1, 2002, is a hazardous substance under section 101(14) of the Federal Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA), 42 U.S.C.
+Sec.
+9601(14), as amended by Public Law 99-499 on October 17, 1986, except that hazardous substance does not include the following noncompound metals when in solid form in a particle larger than one hundred micrometers (0.004 inches) in diameter: Antimony, arsenic, beryllium, cadmium, chromium, copper, lead, nickel, selenium, silver, thallium, or zinc.
+These substances consist of chemicals and elements in their purest form.
+A CERCLA substance that contains water is still considered pure.
+Combinations of CERCLA substances as ingredients together with nonhazardous substances will not be taxable unless the end product is specifically designated as a hazardous substance by the department of ecology; - (ii) Petroleum products (further defined below); - (iii) Pesticide products required to be registered under section 136a of the Federal Insecticide, Fungicide and Rodenticide Act